aimeos/aimeos-docs/src/frontend/jsonapi/customer.md

 ```

 !!! tip
-    How to authenticate the user depends on the used PHP framework.
-Please have a look into the documentation of your used framework, e.g. at Laravel [Passport](https://laravel.com/docs/master/passport)/[Sanctum](https://laravel.com/docs/master/sanctum) or Symfony [Guard](https://symfony.com/doc/current/security/guard_authentication.html).
+    The way how a user is authenticated depends very much on the PHP framework you use.
+Please have a look at the documentation of the respective framework of your choice, e.g. at Laravel [Passport](https://laravel.com/docs/master/passport)/[Sanctum](https://laravel.com/docs/master/sanctum) or Symfony [Guard](https://symfony.com/doc/current/security/guard_authentication.html).

-For an authenticated user, the response will contain the account data and the groups assigned to the user:
+The response of an authenticated user contains the account data and the groups assigned to the user:

 ```json
 {